3 Advanced Model Validation

 As depicted, input values come from Test 6 of a Tester-generated test suite.
 The

-other model-debugging facilities illustrated in the figure are as follows. - Users may take forward or reverse execution steps when simulating model
+- You may take forward or reverse execution steps when simulating model

 behavior.